ZAZ (TV channel): 1991–2003: Launch of operations

+2003–2010: ZAZ Moviepark and branding reversal

 In August 2003, the channel changed its name to ZAZ Moviepark and focused more on family movies and less series, which occupied a small space.
 The magazine Selecciones del Reader's Digest had its own sponsored movie segment, Al Cine Con Selecciones, where films of different types were also broadcast, including some independent productions.

-On April 7, 2008, after several years without presenting new programs, ZAZ began a renewal of the channel with the premiere of Argentina telenovela Rebelde Way and changing its name back to ZAZ while changing its target audience to tweens.
-That same year, due to the launch of the Dish México system by MVS and Telmex, which caused a new "war" of pay TV services with Televisa, SKY, Cablevisión} and Cablemás, they withdrew MVS Televisión's channels including ZAZ.
+On 7 April 2008, after several years without presenting new programs, the ZAZ Moviepark branding was retired and the channel was rebranded back to its original name of ZAZ with a new lineup geared towards tweens; the rebrand was accompanied by the premiere of Argentina telenovela Rebelde Way.
+The launch of Dish México from MVS and Telmex later that year caused several pay television services, including Televisa, SKY, Cablevisión and Cablemás, to drop all of MVS's services, including ZAZ, from their lineups.

-On January 4, 2009, the target audience change became official with the premiere of the anime series Kiba and Eyeshield 21, joined by Deltora Quest, Yu-Gi-Oh!
-5D's, Idaten Jump, Huntik, Rollbots, and Ryukendo.
-On July 31, 2009, ZAZ and Multipremier were removed from DirecTV Latin America due to exclusive contracts with Claro TV.
+On 4 January 2009, the target audience change became official with the premiere of the anime series Kiba and Eyeshield 21, joined by Deltora Quest, Yu-Gi-Oh!
+5D's, Idaten Jump, Huntik, RollBots, and Ryukendo.
+On 31 July of that year, ZAZ and Multipremier were removed from DirecTV Latin America due to exclusive contracts with Claro TV.

+2010–2012: Final years and closure

 In February 2010, ZAZ rebranded again, adopting new promotional material and a new slogan: ZAZ, más cool, como tú.
 That same year, the anime series Inazuma Eleven and Kenichi debuted.
 In the final days of the 2010 FIFA World Cup, ZAZ premiered the first two episodes of Inazuma Elevens third season.
 In August, Ryukendo aired twice daily while Kiba was removed to air two consecutive episodes of Kenichi.
-On August 23, ZAZ premiered ZAZ Sensei, a news program broadcast between commercial breaks where the world of anime, news, conventions, and related things of interest to young audiences are discussed.
-The series stopped airing in mid-2011.
-On September 25, Rebelde Way was removed, and on September 27, Lalala! premiered the channel's first musical program including interviews with artists and tips on being a good musician.
+On 23 August, ZAZ premiered ZAZ Sensei, a news program that broadcast between commercial breaks where the world of anime, news, conventions, and related things of interest to young audiences are discussed.
+On 25 September, Rebelde Way was removed from the schedule; its slot would be taken by Lalala!, the channel's first musical program, which premiered two days later.

 In 2011, Cybernet was withdrawn because the company that produced Cybernet in the UK canceled the program.
 Also, in March, Yu-Gi-Oh!
 5D's and Huntik were removed.
 In October, the first 52 episodes of Eyeshield 21 returned in continuous four-episode blocks, replacing the two-episode block of Deltora Quest.
 ZAZ aired the movie Spider-Man in December.

 In January 2012, Eyeshield 21, Ryukendo, Idaten Jump, and Kenichi were removed, and in February 2012, Ryukendo returned while Deltora Quest was removed.
 In early May 2012, Rollbots was removed from the schedule.